Disciplinary Rules & Procedures

 The final order or decision of the CDC is non-appealable.
 A Respondent may, however, file a Motion for Reconsideration once following the guidelines of Section 10, above.
 Motions for Reconsideration will be considered by the CDC in the same manner as the initial hearing.
 Only final orders or decisions will be reconsidered, not motions or other findings.

-The CDC Chair will name a different Hearing Officer to lead consideration of the Motion for Reconsideration.
+The CDC Chair will name a different Hearing Officer to lead the consideration of the Motion for Reconsideration.
 The new Hearing Officer will review de novo the Motion for Reconsideration, the findings of the previous Hearing Officer, and any further documentation provided to the CDC during the initial consideration of the allegations.
 The Hearing Officer will then present the evidence to the CDC in the same manner described in Section 5, above.
 The CDC’s order or decision on a Motion for Reconsideration is final.

 11.2 Timing